-As the Acting Director, I have the privilege of working with this terrific team of professionals in helping to guide our day-to-day work and chart our path forward.
+As the Director, I have the privilege of working with this tremendous team of professionals in helping to guide our daily operations and chart our path forward.
 Enjoy your time at Acadia.
 It is a very special place!

 Shelly Vaughan (Manager)